 At the Art and Design Museum in Brussels, an exhibition curated by Susanne Graner, Nina Steinmüller, and Viviane Stappmanns honors the contributions of women in interior design over the past 120 years, acknowledging their work that was unrecognized in the design industry and marketplace.
-Ranging from dishware to textiles, tables, and chairs, this exhibition offers the public a unique opportunity to interact with the artistry and innovation of these women.
+Ranging from dishware to textiles, tables, and chairs, this exhibition offers the public a unique opportunity to interact with the artistry and innovation of women that had long gone unnoticed in the design industry and marketplace.

 Alternatively, Parkour Street Art offers an innovative and accessible way for the public to experience artwork created by women and art that conveys powerful feminist messages, all for free.
 This collective makes it readily available to the public, breaking down obstacles that often limit access to women-related creative expressions.
 The pieces created by women artists in this collection go beyond gender representation.
 They also amplify the voices and experiences of other marginalized groups, including LGBTQIA+ and BIPOC communities.
 Vocalizing diverse themes of identity.